Rock Star (2001 film): Plot

-His new lifestyle impacts his life for better and worse, particularly with his relationship with his supportive girlfriend, Emily Poule, when she decides not to continue with him throughout the remainder of the tour as a rock star girlfriend.
+Because of his new lifestyle, Izzy's supportive girlfriend Emily Poule decides not to continue with him throughout the remainder of the tour as a rock star girlfriend.
 However, Emily and Izzy agree to get back together when the tour reaches Seattle.
 Eventually, Steel Dragon stops in Seattle for a show, and Emily arrives at his hotel room as they had previously arranged.
-Although Izzy has become so drunk while on tour, he forgets about the arrangement and does not even know what city he is in.
+Although Izzy has become so drunk while on tour, forgets about the arrangement and does not even know what city he is in.
 Although taken aback by all the groupies, Emily still tries to reconnect with him, reminding him of their plans to meet up once he gets to Seattle; however, he is too intoxicated to understand what she is saying, eventually suggesting they go to Seattle together.
-Heartbroken by his inconsiderate behavior, intoxication, and the fact that he is having sex with so many groupies, Emily leaves him.
+Heartbroken, Emily leaves him.

-6 months later, Izzy reports to the next series of Steel Dragon recording sessions with song concepts and artwork for the band's next album.
-The rest of the band likes his ideas, but they reject them, with Kirk explaining that the band has to stay true to the "Steel Dragon thing" to fulfill fan expectations.
+Six months later, Izzy reports to the next series of Steel Dragon recording sessions with song concepts and artwork for the band's next album.
+The rest of the band likes his ideas, but rejects them, with Kirk explaining that the band has to stay true to the "Steel Dragon thing" to fulfill fan expectations.
 Izzy is angered upon realizing he was only recruited for his vocal abilities.
-After a heartfelt conversation with Mats about how he feared he had no control over the direction life had taken him, Izzy begins to reconsider his rock star lifestyle.
+After a conversation with Mats, Izzy begins to reconsider his rock star lifestyle.